Nyctalope: Publishing history

 Jean de La Hire (the pen name of Adolphe d'Espi) began his science fiction adventure series in 1908 with the novel L'Homme Qui Peut Vivre dans l'Eau (in English, "The Man Who Could Live Underwater").
 In this story, there is a supporting character named Jean de Sainte Clair who is the assistant to Charles Severac, the inventor and captain of a great submarine known as the Torpedo.
 The story features Severac and Jean de Sainte Clair encountering the mad scientist Oxus.
 With help from his associates (a monk named Fulbert and surgeon named Balsan), Oxus has created a hybrid shark-man called the Ichtaner, meant to be the first of an army of aquatic super-soldiers who will be unleashed on humanity.
-Severac is able to defeat Oxus and undo his plans thanks to hep from Sainte Clair.
+Severac is able to defeat Oxus and undo his plans thanks to help from Sainte Clair.

 In 1911, La Hire published a sequel to L'Homme Qui Peut Vivre dans l'Eau by featuring the same villain, now years older, in the story Le Mystère des XV (in English, "The Mystery Of The XV").
 In this book, La Hire introduces Leo Saint-Clair, a wealthy adventurer with enhanced vitality and night-vision known to colleagues by the nickname of the "Nyctalope."
 Leo becomes the star of subsequent stories, some of which refer to his father as a naval officer named Jean (implying he is the same character Jean featured in L'Homme Qui Peut Vivre dans l'Eau despite the surname being spelled slightly differently).
 In 1933 however, the origin story L'Assassinat du Nyctalope ("The Assassination of the Nyctalope") establishes that the Nyctalope's father is named Pierre and that he is a research scientist specializing in electrical engineering and chemistry.
 The Nyctalope stories contain other contradictions and gaps regarding the character's past, physical traits, and personal life.